nimakam/universal-identity-site/idea.md

 ## Solution

-The final solution (Universal Identity system) is a distrbuted and decentralized identity system that supports private identities as well public ones, and can work in a hybrid manner offline, online and on-chain.
-This identity system functions according to a software protocol (Universal Identity protocol) designed to fulfill the requirements of the above solution.
+The final solution (Universal Identity system) is a distrbuted and decentralized identity system that supports private identities as well public ones, and can work in a hybrid manner, namely in offline, online and on-chain modes.
+This identity system functions according to a software protocol (Universal Identity protocol) meant to fulfill the requirements of the above solution.

 ### Password-less